wewei/agentic-os/docs/en-US/05-model.md

 ## Registered Abilities

-Model Manager registers the following abilities on the Agent Bus:
+Model Manager registers the following abilities on the System Bus:

 ### model:llm